Xiaohao-Yang/Topic_Model_Generalisation/README.md

 ```

 # Results
 We evaluate the document representation quality at every evaluation step (e.g. --eval_step=5).
-The evaluation is done be document classification and clustering for both source and target documents.
+The evaluation is done by document classification and clustering for both source and target documents.

 A running example without Greg at epoch 5:
 ```python